Harrison Goddard

-Harrison Goddard (born 8 April 1998) is an Australian professional rugby union player of Aboriginal descent who plays for the ACT Brumbies in the Super Pacific competition.
+Harrison Goddard (born 8 April 1998) is an Australian professional rugby union player of Aboriginal descent who plays for the Shimizu Koto Blue Sharks in Japan.
 His position is scrum-half.

+Career

-Goddard previously played scrum-half for the Melbourne Rebels in Super Rugby.
+Goddard previously played scrum-half for the Melbourne Rebels, and in Super Rugby.

 He made his debut for the Rebels against the Waratahs in a defeat for the Rebels.